Aged Care Sector Committee

 - Ms Patricia Sparrow, CEO, Aged and Community Services Australia

-- Mr Ian Yates, Chief Executive, COTA Australia
+- Mr Ian Yates AM, Chief Executive, COTA Australia

-- Ms Lynda O’Grady, Chair, Aged Care Financing Authority
+- Mr Mike Callaghan AM PSM, Chair, Aged Care Financing Authority

-- Ms Andrea Coote, Chair, Aged Care Quality Advisory Council
+- Ms Andrea Coote, Chair, Aged Care Quality and Safety Advisory Council

 Aged Care Sector Committee members' biographies